garidium/g-ffl-checkout/README.txt

 6. The Download FFL will securely retrieve the FFL copy on-file.
 These links are not shareable and work for you as a subscriber to the g-FFL API

 == Changelog ==
+34. v1.4.17 Styling changes, you may need to adjust any custom CSS if you applied anything to the column or columns CSS classes
 33. v1.4.16 Added a popup message if no FFL selected
 32. v1.4.15 You can now add a FFL to a manually created order (w/HPOS Support)
 31. v1.4.14 You can now add a FFL to a manually created order